 Consulting with corporations in the area of business etiquette and writing cultural briefs for executives entering the international arena is also part of her comprehensive package.
 Much of Teresa's time and expertise has been donated to serve on various non-profit advisory boards and public service.

-Delia Latham is a born-and-bred California gal, currently living in the beautiful mountain town of Tehachapi with her husband Johnny and a spoiled Pomeranian.
-She’s a Christian wife, mother, grandmother, sister, and friend—but above all, she treasures her role as a princess daughter to the King of Kings.
+Delia Latham is a born-and-bred California gal, currently living in East Texas with her husband Johnny and a spoiled Pomeranian.
+She?s a Christian wife, mother, grandmother, sister, and friend, but above all, she treass her role as a princess daughter to the King of Kings.
 Delia writes inspirational romance that almost always includes a touch of the divine in the form of angels or angelic activity, thus her tagline of "Heaven's touch in earthly tales."